Recently I switched from from Mailchimp to ConvertKit. Here’s a comprehensive review of why I changed my email marketing.

-ConvertKit provides 3 basic templates to get you started: text, classic, and modern.
-You can use any of those as a foundation for your email template, and simply customize the styles to match your brand.
+ConvertKit provides three basic templates to get you started: text, classic, and modern.
+You can use any of those as a foundation for your email template, and just customize the styles to match your brand.
 It’s pretty much HTML and CSS, with a few variables to make your email more personal.

 2. Payment structure with subscribers.

-Here’s a good example to illustrate the point:
+Here’s an excellent example to illustrate the point:

-I have more than 25,000 email subscribers at No Sidebar, a blog that has been around for 3 years.
+I have more than 50,000 email subscribers at No Sidebar, a blog that has been around for three years.
 This past summer we launched Simplify Magazine, which has a list of its own.
-That list has more than 50,000 subscribers, and I’m presuming that many thousands are on both lists.
+That list has more than 250,000 subscribers, and I suspect that many thousands are on both lists.

-With MailChimp, I was paying double (as in twice as much) for every one of those subscribers, which in this case could very well be more than 10,000 duplicates.
-Thanks to ConvertKit, I am only paying once for them, which is a huge (yes, I mean huge!) savings.
+With Mailchimp, I was paying double (as in twice as much) for every one of those subscribers, which in this case could very well be more than 10,000 duplicates.
+With ConvertKit, I am only paying once for them, which is a huge savings.